 Throwing Tomatoes returns with a special delivery for a number of recent stories in sports, including the likes of Dak Prescott, Antonio Brown and Chris Davis, among others.

-By the way, if you’re new to the Throwing Tomatoes world, the basic idea ties with the old days when a performer on stage would get pelted with tomatoes after an abysmal performance.
+If you’re new to the Throwing Tomatoes world here at The Wife Hates Sports, the basic idea ties with the old days when a performer on stage would get pelted with tomatoes after an abysmal performance.

 Find a story in sports or entertainment that irks you… and throw a tomato.